Home About Us Bikes Rallies Tech Help Merchandise Classifieds Newsletters Turbo People Photos Forum Links

 Engines are exceptionally durable - abuse them as you will.
 But after a hard run (or any run for that matter) it's best to let the turbocharger "cool down" for about 30 seconds to a minute before turning off the ignition.
 Change the oil often (every 1,500 miles) and the turbocharger should last you about 50,000 miles or more.

 Some Turbo owners -- especially those who have installed the big-bore 880 kit -- have experienced seeping cylinder base gaskets.
 My own stock Turbo starting moving oil past the base gasket at about 60,000 miles.
-You can replace it with a stock Kawasaki paper gasket (part # 11009-1154), or take Brit Lorcan Parnell's advice and replace it with a steel unit (part # 11060-1726).
-According to Lorcan steel gasket supercedes the paper version.
-Sounds like a no-brainer to me.
+Kawasaki has upgraded the part; first to a steel gasket, and now, according to Charlie Brown of Evergreen Turbo, to a rubber-coated steel gasket (part# 11060-1726).
+Order one and have it ready when the inevitable occurs.